-Corporate Priority Strategic Risk Strategic Response Deliver the Development Project - Our Continuing Story The project fails to deliver appropriate outcomes for built infrastructure or new gallery areas/content to meet public expectations or the Memorial's future needs.
-Develop project delivery plans, supporting governance and communications structures and appropriate oversight mechanisms to understand, measure and meet expected outcomes and deliver the Development Project.
-Improve the sustainability of the Memorial to achieve its mission.
-Unable to meet expectations and service level requirements through a period of significant change, disruption and competing priorities of concurrent activity and planning.
-Loss of key personnel, lack of resources or failure to adapt to a changing operational environment could lead to failure to achieve key outcomes and higher risks to business continuity Closely integrate the Development Project and Memorial business as usual to minimise impact on visitors, and operations more generally.
-Advise potential visitors of the development changes.
-Transition Program including functional and structural review, change management and communication frameworks to ensure Memorial operates at maximum efficiency.
-Development of organisation values and behaviours to promote a positive work culture through change and into the future.
-Strong sponsorship arrangements underpinned by the new partnership policy for Ensure the ongoing relevance of the Memorial's vision and mission to the nation.
-Failure to connect with young visitors, recent veterans or interstate visitors still reluctant to travel post pandemic.
-Memorial commemorations, exhibitions, online content and other public facing activities don't meet community expectations or deliver social values in line with public expectations transparency to stakeholders.
-Deliver the Development Project to ensure ongoing connection with recent veterans and their families.
-Implement the Digital Engagement Strategy, undertake ongoing review to reshape and consistently adapt.
-Critically examine visitor and stakeholder feedback and respond to ensure commemoration, exhibitions and public facing programs continue to be world class.
-Leverage technology to enhance access, interpretation, and utilisation of the National Collection.
-Provision of authoritative and expert advice and Official Histories to assist stakeholders better understand the impact of war and conflict on Australia.
-Continued focus on personal connections through experiences such as research support and daily Last Post commemorations.
-Maximise the value of and access to the National Collection and military history.
-Increasing collections management challenges, including material and digital conservation and management of complex and complicated collections management systems Delivery and implementation of new Collection Management System and Digital Asset Management System.
-Continue digitisation of the National Collection in accordance with identified priorities.
+Corporate Priority Strategic Risk Strategic Response Deliver the Development Project - Our Continuing Story The project fails to deliver appropriate outcomes for built infrastructure or new gallery areas/content to meet public expectations or the Memorial's future needs Develop project delivery plans, supporting governance and communications structures and appropriate oversight mechanisms to understand, measure and meet expected outcomes and deliver the Development Project Improve the sustainability of the Memorial to achieve its mission.
+Unable to meet expectations and service level requirements through a period of significant change, disruption and competing priorities of concurrent Closely integrate the Development Project and ongoing Memorial operations to minimise impact on visitors, and operations more generally.
+Advise potential visitors of the development changes Loss of key personnel, lack of resources or failure to adapt to a changing operational environment could lead to failure to achieve key outcomes and higher risks to business continuity.
+Deliver the Transition Program, including a functional and structural review, change management and communication frameworks to ensure Memorial operates at maximum efficiency Development of organisation values and behaviours to promote a positive work culture through change and into the future Strong sponsorship arrangements underpinned by the new partnership policy for transparency to stakeholders of the Memorial's vision and mission to the nationor interstate visitors still reluctant to travel por pandemicCommemorations, exhibitions, online content other public facing activities don't meet comme expectations or deliver social values in line with Failure to connect with young visitors, recent veterans or interstate visitors still reluctant to travel post Deliver the Development Project to ensure ongoing connection with recent veterans and their families pandemic Commemorations, exhibitions, online content and other public facing activities don't meet community expectations or deliver social values in line with public expectations Implement the Digital Engagement Strategy, undertake ongoing review to reshape and consistently adapt Critically examine visitor and stakeholder feedback and respond to ensure commemoration, exhibitions and public facing programs continue to be world class Leverage technology to enhance access, interpretation, and utilisation of the National Collection Provision of authoritative and expert advice and Official Histories to assist stakeholders better understand the impact of war and conflict on Australia Continued focus on personal connections through experiences such as research support and daily Last Post commemorations Maximise the value of and access to the National Increasing collections management challenges, including material and digital conservation and Implementation of new collection management system and digital asset management system Collection and military history management of complex and complicated collections management systems Continue digitisation of the National Collection in accordance with identified priorities